 Kids seem to naturally gravitate to stories of unlikely friends.
 That’s exactly what they’ll find in How to Make Friends with a Ghost by Rebecca Green.
-In this sweet story, we’re introduced to a young girl who befriends an adorable, otherworldly spirit.
+Perfect for the Halloween season, in this sweet story, we’re introduced to a young girl who befriends an adorable, otherworldly spirit.
 Their friendship spans the girl’s lifetime: as a girl, a young adult, a mother and finally, an elderly woman.
 And though it may sound a bit morbid, when the girl/woman passes away and becomes a ghost herself, it’s instead very heartwarming to see their friendship endure beyond the mortal world.
 I promise, it’s cute, not creepy!

 The book is very striking in that it appears to have been illustrated in a different era.
 The illustrations evoke a 1960s aesthetic and are very pleasing to the eye.
 Though it is a picture book, it’s longer than most, broken into 3 parts: Ghost Basics, Ghost Care and Growing Together.